 Dees Hall is a split-level, multi-storied building completed in 1968 and renovated in 2000.
-It houses a media center, Community College Network, library, campus administrative offices, conference rooms, archives, seminar room, ten classrooms and two teaching auditoriums.
+It houses a media center, Community College Network, library, campus administrative offices, conference rooms, seminar room, ten classrooms and two teaching auditoriums.

 Denson Hall is a two-story classroom building located on the quadrangle.
-It was built in 1971 and houses the developmental studies department.
+It was built in 1971 and houses the developmental studies and the Associate Degree Nursing departments.